jpegleg/debian13-control-plane/README.md

 kubeadm init phase control-plane apiserver
 ```

-Applying the change early in the life of the cluster, such as before any worker nodes are joined, is safer than applying the change in a busy cluster with many components already using the apiserver.Update README.md
+Applying the change early in the life of the cluster, such as before any worker nodes are joined, is safer than applying the change in a busy cluster with many components already using the apiserver.